hughfdjackson/flywheel/README.md

 * IE 6-9
 * Chrome 13

 You're very welcome to [test it yourself](http://hughfdjackson.github.com/flywheel/src-test/SpecRunner.html).
-If you're feeling particularly generous, you could even drop me a line to tell me if there are any problems, or if there's another webbrowser I can add to the compatibility list!
+If you're feeling particularly generous, you could even drop me a line to tell me if there are any problems, or if there's another web-browser I can add to the compatibility list!

 ## Legal and Licensing